 focus on one topic or area, as well as trends.

 will be presented in Platform Presentations and Poster Displays.

-are half day courses held on the Tuesday afternoon prior to the official start of the meeting.
+are half day courses held on the Monday and Tuesday afternoons prior to the official start of the meeting.
 These courses are focused on one particular topic and allow participants an additional opportunity to earn educational credits.